DS4All-2020-Team-8/Team8_DS4A/README.md

 concrete measures and policies imposed by governments, such as school closure or travel bans, would be the most effective, as they would greatly reduce overall population mobility.

-The ​goals​ of this report are:
+The ​goals​ of this project are:
 - to understand what measures have been the most effective in decreasing the number of COVID-19 cases;
 - to predict possible outcomes of enforcing specific mitigation measures; and